 Do they like your music?

 No, I don't think they like it very much.
-Every time I bring a mix home to listen to they go "Oh, turn that off Dad!"
-So, I don't think they do.
+They're 13, 11 and seven.
+Every time I bring a mix home to listen to they go "Oh, turn that off, Dad!" [laughs] So, I don't think they do.
 The other day, a friend of mine came around with his son who plays guitar.
 He's 13 and it was quite fascinating for my kids because it turns out he's a real fan.
 So, when my son Sam asked him "Who do you like?" and he said "I like your dad!" that was really strange.
 That was a first.
 It was pretty wild.